The Leading Source Of Original Research And Insights On Business Model Strategy, Digital & Tech Business Models

 The price setter isn’t just the dominant player in a category.
 Often it’s the player who has such a differentiated product, that nonetheless it charges premium prices it can still grow.
 Companies like Apple, Dyson, and Tesla are great examples.

 They created a whole new category turned into a market itself (ex.
 Apple: smartphones, and tablets).
 And their brand is such a synonym with that category that they can retain market shares and still charge high prices.

-The price setter also has a great control over distribution.
-A company like Apple has been able for years to charge premium prices on its iPhone because because beyond selling them in their stores, also sold them through indirect channels (carriers, cellular networks and more) who through financing also abated the cost of the device for average people, thus enabling a much wider number of people to purchase an otherwise too expensive device.
+The price setter also has great control over distribution.
+A company like Apple has been able for years to charge premium prices on its iPhone because beyond selling them in their stores, also sold them through indirect channels (carriers, cellular networks, and more) who through financing also abated the cost of the device for average people, thus enabling a much wider number of people to purchase an otherwise too expensive device.